On the Stability and Convergence of Physics Informed Neural Networks: Introduction

 To implement such a scheme we shall need computable discrete versions of the energy $\E(u_\theta).$ This can be achieved through different ways.
 A common way to achieve this is to use appropriate quadrature for integrals over $\varOmega_D$ ({Training through quadrature}).
 Just to fix ideas such a quadrature requires a set $K_h$ of discrete points $z\in K_h$ and corresponding nonnegative weights $w_z$ such that

 Then one can define the discrete functional

-In the case of the parabolic problem a similar treatment should be done for the term corresponding to the initial condition $\int_{\Omega } | v - u^0 |^2 d x\, .$ Notice that both deterministic and probabilistic (Monte-Carlo, Quasi-Monte-Carlo) quadrature rules are possible, yielding different final algorithms.
-In this work we shall not consider in detail the influence of the quadrature (and hence of the training) to the stability and convergence of the algorithms.
+A similar treatment should be applied to the term corresponding to the initial condition $\int_{\Omega} |v - u^0|^2 dx$, and to the boundary condition, if imposed weakly.
+Notice that both deterministic and probabilistic (Monte-Carlo, Quasi-Monte-Carlo) quadrature rules are possible, yielding different final algorithms.
+Although our stability framework is designed to incorporate the training process, in this work we do not examine in detail the influence of quadrature (and, by extension, of training) on the stability and convergence of the algorithms.
 This requires a much more involved technical analysis and it will be the subject of future research.
 However, it will be instrumental for studying the notion of stability introduced herein, to consider a hybrid algorithm where quadrature (and discretisation) is applied only to the time variable of the parabolic problem.
 This approach is instrumental in the design and analysis of time-discrete methods for evolution problems, and we believe that it is quite useful in the present setting.

 To apply a quadrature in the time integral only we proceed as follows: Let $0=t^0< t^1< \cdots <t^N=T$ define a partition of $[0,T]$ and $I_n:=(t^{n-1},t^n],$ $k_n:=t^n-t^{n-1}.$ We shall denote by $v^m(\cdot)$ and $f^m(\cdot)$ the values $v (\cdot,t^m)$ and $f(\cdot ,t^m).$ Then we define the discrete in time quadrature by